QuentinRa/blog.quentinra.dev/info/ocaml/interm/lists.md

 # Iterate a list

-You will use functions in order to iterate your list, but for that you need to read about ``match`` in the next part.
+You will use functions to iterate your list, but for that you need to read about ``match`` in the next part.

-Note that a list like the new types we saw, have constructors like
+The list constructors are considered to be
 * ``[]``
 * ``a::[]``
 * ...